silverstripeltd/silverstripe-discoverer/docs/simple-usage.md

 The `Record` object contains one `Field` for each result field from your search service.
-The exact format of the field names is determined by the plugin module that you are using, but the **general rule** is that we try to turn your field names into Silverstripe's standard PascalCase.
+The exact format of the field names is determined by the plugin module that you are using, but the **general rule** is that we try to turn your field names into PascalCase.
 So, for example, if your search service had a field called `summary_field`, then this would (ideally) have been converted into `$SummaryField` for you to use in your template.

 Each `Field` can have a `Raw` and `Formatted` value (depending on what you requested during your search).
 By default, within a Silverstripe template, we will attempt to display the `Formatted` value first, and then we'll fallback to the